 – Overall energy expenditure

-These metabolic shifts may make future therapies more effective and prevent disease progression in at-risk populations.
+These metabolic shifts may make future therapies more effective and research exploring condition(s) under investigation progression in at-risk populations.

 Application and Dosing Considerations in Research